-The action of distortion on a telegraph signal is to effectively advance or retard one or more of the s-m or m-s transitions with respect to the start pulse.
+The action of distortion on a telegraph signal is to effectively advance or retard one or more of the s-m (space to mark) or m-s (mark to space) transitions with respect to the start pulse.

 Bias distortion displaces the s-m transitions.